 Talk to your manager about things that help you outside of work: if you’re suffering with arthritic pains or stomach cramps, or hot sweats from the menopause, what would you do at home to feel more comfortable?
 Are there ways this can be incorporated into your work routine?

 Emphasise how your wellbeing impacts your work: rather than being judged for not doing your job properly, it’s likely your employer will appreciate the fact that you’re proactively looking after your health – and showing commitment to your work and their company.

 Be patient: your manager might not have all the answers themselves.
 They may need to involve HR, seek external support, or take time to research and understand your condition themselves.
 Putting the right healthcare support in place might take time, and if it doesn’t happen overnight, it doesn’t mean your employer doesn’t care.
 Consider some short-term steps in the meantime that might help – like flexible working hours, some extra time off or spending more time working remotely.
 You could even explore additional health services.
-With Benenden Health, members have access to a 24/7 GP line and a 24/7 Mental Health line, as well as Vita Health classes for physical and mental health.
+With Benenden Health, members have access to a 24/7 GP Helpline and a 24/7 Mental Health line.